Documentation-Pro/react-calendar.github.io/docs/pages/styling.md

 ## Customization
 Customizing your Calendar
-Custom styling - If you want to use default React-Calendar styling to build upon its existings syles, you can import React-Calendar's styles by importing react-calendars default css file (this will make it easier to customize as you can see existing styles):
+Custom styling - If you want to use default React-Calendar styling to build upon its existing syles, you can import React-Calendar's styles by importing the react-calendars default css file (this will make it easier to customize as you can see existing styles):
 ```js
 import 'react-calendar/dist/Calendar.css';
 ```